Castro, O’Rourke both hit Texas capital after debate dustup

 O’Rourke, a former congressman from the U.S.-Mexico border city of El Paso who sees immigration as an issue of strength, responded that doing so might shield drug- and human-smugglers from punishment.
 Looking for a breakout debate moment to catapult him back among the race’s leaders, O’Rourke instead saw Castro upstage him.

-The fallout from that exchange has followed both men back to Austin.
+The fallout from that exchange followed both back to Texas’ capital.
+And, despite being longtime friends, the pair’s paths didn’t cross.

-Castro is holding a Texas Democratic Party fundraiser at one bar.
-At another, O’Rourke has a meet-and-greet with his supporters and is recalling the feel-good days of his Senate bid last year, when he nearly upset Republican Ted Cruz in the country’s largest red state.
+Castro held a Texas Democratic Party fundraiser at one bar.
+At another, O’Rourke had a meet-and-greet with his supporters recalling the feel-good days of his Senate bid last year, when he nearly upset Republican Ted Cruz in the country’s largest red state.

-“It’s my chance to thank everyone who’s made this campaign possible in the first place and to remind the rest of the country just how special Texas is, what you made possible in 2018,” O’Rourke said in an online video inviting supporters to attend.
-“Let’s make sure that we keep that same spirit alive right now.”
+“To all of you, who made everything possible in 2018, starting with meetings like this one,” O’Rourke told a large crowd that filled an outdoor patio.

-Spokesman Chris Evans said O’Rourke had an extra day on the schedule before a previously planned weekend trip to Houston and decided to hit Austin.
+Spokesman Chris Evans said O’Rourke had an open day on his calendar before a previously planned weekend trip to Houston and decided to hit Austin.
 He said it had nothing to do with Castro being there: “When scheduling a presidential campaign, we don’t look through what 23 other Democratic candidates are doing.”

+Anna Guerrero, 45, saw O’Rourke before heading to Castro’s event, saying, “I decided why not, let’s come and see what I think of them up close and personal.”

+Asked if she’d support O’Rourke, Guerrero said: “I don’t know right now, and immigration is my biggest concern, and I’m not sure he is where I want him to be for me to be comfortable voting for him in that area.”

 Evans said he wouldn’t comment until the final numbers are ready, but O’Rourke’s campaign advisers are privately worried they’ll fail to meet key targets ahead of the end-of-quarter deadline Sunday.
-Supporters were hoping for a bump after the debate, but most observers agree O’Rourke failed to deliver a breakout moment.
+Supporters were hoping for a bump after the debate, but O’Rourke failed to deliver a breakout moment.

+Russell Buyse, 54, attended O’Rourke’s event and said O’Rourke could have been stronger during the debate and seemed a little bit nervous.

+“His empathic way of connecting with voters is one of his great strengths,” Buyse said, “and that doesn’t come across quite as well on a debate stage with nine other people on the podium.”

-In a role reversal of sorts, Castro finds himself on a post-debate upswing.
-Although his campaign didn’t disclose figures, it announced Friday that it had raised 3,266% more on Wednesday and Thursday than it had over the previous two days.
+In a role reversal, Castro finds himself on a post-debate upswing.
+Although his campaign didn’t disclose exact figures, Castro said Friday that nearly 16,000 people donated on Thursday alone, 71% of whom were new donors.

-Texas could be a good place for O’Rourke to regain his campaign footing, though.
-He remains wildly popular here after nearly toppling Cruz, while Castro, and his twin brother, Joaquin, a Democratic congressman from San Antonio, disappointed some party faithful by forgoing longshot challenges last year to Republican Gov. Greg Abbott, who instead cruised to reelection against a little-known opponent.
+“I think he gave a great performance at the debate.
+Before that, he wasn’t exactly on my radar,” said 28-year-old Arturo Garza, who attended the Castro party fundraiser.
+“I was hopeful, but after that, I was like, ‘OK, he’s definitely a solid contender that’s willing to put himself out there.’”

+Castro drew cheers when he told the crowd: “A few months ago, they were writing me up as the other Texan.
+But that is no more.
+I am the Texan in this race.”

 Weissert reported from Washington.